csimi/archeage-parser/readme.md

 # About

-This is a parser and visualizer for Archeage combat log files.
+This is a parser and visualizer for ArcheAge combat log files.

 # Usage